 What conditions apply for a lawful game of Two-up?

-For a game of two-up to be conducted under the Act, there must be no payment for entry into the premises on which the game is to be conducted, no payment for the right to participate in the game (other than by the placing of money by way of a bet), and no commission on bets or winnings.
+To play two-up to considerations under the Act state, there must be no payment for entry into the premises on which the game is to be conducted, no payment for the right to participate in the game (other than by the placing of money by way of a bet), and no commission on bets or winnings.

-There may, however, be instances where a game of Two-up that is conducted on the premises of a registered club, and that involves payment or fee referred to above.
-In these circumstances, a game of Two-up is still allowed provided the conduct of the game is authorised by the club and all payments for entry and participation are for the benefit of a charity, body or other organisation prescribed by the regulations and does not to form part of the funds of the club.
+There may, however, be instances where Two-up games are conducted on the premises of a registered club, and that involves payment or fee referred to above.
+In these circumstances, a game of Two-up is still allowed, provided the conduct of the game is authorised by the club and all payments for entry and participation are for the benefit of a charity, body or other organisation prescribed by the regulations and does not to form part of the funds of the club.

 Is there a defence for participants in unlawful games of two-up?